s23m/model-editor/readme.md

 Live builds hosted @ https://s23m.github.io/lclb/

+A User manual is  Located in the public folder, and can be accessed with the help button when using the program.

 This project is licensed under the MPL 2.0 license, and this project includes a copy of said license in the LICENSE file.
 For more information visit: https://www.mozilla.org/en-US/MPL/2.0/FAQ/